USU’s retirement plans provide a strong foundation. Retirement plan options include TIAA, Fidelity, and Utah Retirement

 Employer Contributions to Retirement

-As mentioned above, all benefitted employees new to Utah State University will recieve 14.2% of your annual gross earnings will be deposited into a 401(a) retirement account.
+As mentioned above, all benefited employees new to Utah State University will receive 14.2% of your annual gross earnings will be deposited into a 401(a) retirement account.
 You may choose TIAA or Fidelity Investments or both, as your retirement program.
 You designate how this contribution is invested among the investment options by completing the 401(a) Investment Provider Change Form online or Paper Form

 Saving for your future